yuanbei/Nars-Wiki/Reinforcement-Learning.md

 in case of bad reward.

-However, NARS is not restricted to this, you can give anything you can express in Narsese as feedback, and also as goal or other hint information.
+However, OpenNARS is not restricted to this, you can give anything you can express in Narsese as feedback, and also as goal or other hint information.

 The goal in this case would be for example: